P-taetae/Wafer_defect_detection/README.md

-# A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects
+# Long-tailed Detection and Classification of Wafer Defects from SEM Images Robust to Diverse Image Backgrounds and Defect Scales

-Official Pytorch implementation of [A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects] (Under review).
+Official Pytorch implementation of [Long-tailed Detection and Classification of Wafer Defects from SEM Images Robust to Diverse Image Backgrounds and Defect Scales] (Under review).

 Authors: Taekyeong Park, Yongho Son, Sanghyuk Moon, Seungju Han, Je Hyeong Hong